Is PT-symmetric quantum theory false as a fundamental theory?: Toy model

-The conclusions of Ref.~\cite{they} look impressive (see, i.a., the title).
+The conclusions of Ref.~\cite{they} look impressive (see, i.a., the title ``Local {$\mathcal{PT}$} symmetry violates the no-signaling principle'').
 Unfortunately, many of them (like, e.g., the very last statement that the ``results essentially kill any hope of $\mathcal{PT}$-symmetric quantum theory as a fundamental theory of nature'') are based on several unfortunate misunderstandings.
 In what follows we intend to separate the innovative and inspiring aspects of the idea from some of the conclusions of Ref.~\cite{they} which must be classified as strongly misleading and/or inadequate if not plainly incorrect.